P2-718na/gameboy-emulator/README.md

 # ...
 ```
-The current organization of the include directories is a bit cumbersome and I am planning on improving it.
+The current organization of the include directories is a bit cumbersome, but I am planning on improving it.
 If you want to run Blargg's tests, make sure to also copy the test ROMs to the binary folder.

 To learn how to use the `Gameboy` library, please refer to the [documentation].